Sp3ctro/Sp3ctro.github.io/_posts/2020-01-27-FRM-Reading-2.md

 * $\sigma_{t,i}$ = volatility forecast for asset i on day t (made at the end of day t-1)
 * $\sigma_{T,i}$ = current forecast of volatility for asset i

-So for example if Volatility is currently 1 and was 0.5 on the day of the observation, we will multiply the value from that particular day by 2 (1/0.5).
+For example, if volatility is currently 1 and was 0.5 on the day of the observation, we will multiply the value from that particular day by 2 (1/0.5).
 This allows for VAR estimates which are higher than the vanilla Historical Method.

 ### Correlation-Weighted Historical VAR Simulation
-Correlation (or variance covariance) weighting is similar to Volatility weighting but applied to the correlation between assets in a portfolio.
+Correlation (or variance-covariance) weighting is similar to Volatility weighting but applied to the correlation between assets in a portfolio.

 ### Filtered Historical VAR Simulation
 This is a comprehensive approach in which - for each data point - conditional volatility models are applied, and standardisation is performed by dividing the datapoint by realised returns.
 Bootstrapping is used to simulate returns which incorporate current volatility levels.

 # Advantages and Disadvantages

-The advantages are that non-parametric methods are simple, flexible and avoid complicated variance-covariance matricies and the likes.
-Furthermore we can apply time, volatility, and correlation-based weighting regimes on existing data relatively easily.
+The advantages are that non-parametric methods are simple, flexible and avoid complicated variance-covariance matrices and the likes.
+Furthermore, we can apply time, volatility, and correlation-based weighting regimes to existing data with relative ease.

 The disadvantages, however, are that non-parametric methods are highly dependant on data.
 Therefore if data exhibits characteristics which are either too high or too low, then our estimates will be misleading.
 Non-parametric methods will not be able to detect regime changes, and of course, if an instrument is new, we won't have any historical data to use at all.